jwoertink/sitemapper/README.md

 ```crystal
 Sitemapper.store(sitemaps, "./path/to/save")
 ```

+By default Sitemapper will compress with GZip, so your filenames will all by `sitemap.xml.gz`.
+You can configure to turn the compression off.

 One thing to note about where you store your sitemaps.
 The sitemap index will point to _domain.com/sitemapX.xml_ if you store your sitemaps in a nested folder, you may need to do some fancy rewrites to make this url accessible.